CONtact TrAcing in Care homes using digital Technology (CONTACT)

 - Primary investigator: Professor Carl Thompson (School of Healthcare)

-- Co-investigators: Professor Catherine Noakes, Dr Andrew H. Kemp
+- Co-investigators: Professor Catherine Noakes, Prof Andrew H. Kemp

 - Co-investigators (additional Faculties): Professor Chris Bojke (Medicine), Bonnie Cundill (Medicine), Suzanne Hartley (Medicine), Professor Amanda Farrin (Medicine), Professor Karen Spilsbury (Healthcare)